cscheid/lux/README.md

-# Facet: an EDSL for WebGL Graphics
+# Facet: the EDSL for WebGL Graphics

-**Facet** is a Javascript library which provides a set of primitives to make WebGL programming easier and cleaner.
+**Facet** provides a set of primitives that make WebGL programming easier and cleaner.

 ### Using Facet

 Facet is under heavy development, so the current state of documentation is, ahem, less than ideal.
-However, I make a serious effort to keep all the Facet demos working, and you can see them live [here](http://cscheid.github.com/facet/demos).
+Still, I make a serious effort to keep all the Facet demos working, and you can see them live [here](http://cscheid.github.com/facet/demos).